fluencelabs/gitbook-docs/js-sdk/2_basics.md

 ## Intro

-In this section we will show you how JS SDK can be used to create a hello world application with Fluence stack.
+In this section we will show you how Fluence JS can be used to create a hello world application with Fluence stack.

 ## Aqua code